Ruby is a language that attracts both: those with no programming experience and those who know several languages and want to expand their skills.

 Agile Web Development with Rails 5

-Whether you are completely new to the language, or framework, or both, this list is a great place to start to understand the language and then the framework many popular web applications are created in.
-Although there are many other RoR around, in our experience, when you are beginning with Ruby on Rails, these are where it is better to start.
+Whether you are completely new to the language, or framework, or both, or an adept Ruby on Rails developer willing to brush up your skills, this list is a great place to start to understand the language and then the framework many popular web applications are created in.
+Although there are many other RoR books around, in our experience, when you are beginning with Ruby on Rails, these are where it is better to start.